 When Is the Decision Made to Close Schools for In-Person Learning?

 In some cases, the decision is made the night before.
 Other times, the decision is made very early in the morning, before 6:00 AM.
 This is totally dependent on the weather forecasts and current conditions.

 It's not an easy decision and one that has an impact not only on teachers and students, but families and working parents.
 District 60 has implemented an E-Learning Program so that learning may continue even if our school buildings are closed for in-person school.

 What Will the E-Learning Schedule Be if School is Closed for In-Person Learning?

 Students will follow their regular school day schedule during remote learning days.
 Teachers will share additional information and Zoom links via See Saw and/or Google Classroom.

 An emergency notification will be issued by school officials as soon as necessary and without delay to communicate when in-person learning is canceled (a decision will be made by 6:00 AM at the latest).
 Notification will be sent via email, text message and automated phone call to the contacts listed in Skyward.
 There will also be a banner alert on our website at www.maercker.org.
 The District does not submit information to the news media or school closing sites.

 Does D60 Have a Late Start Schedule if School Does NOT Close for Inclement Weather?

-No, the District does not operate on a late start schedule due to the age of our students and unique child care needs of our families.
+No, the District does not operate on a late start schedule due to the age of our students and the unique childcare needs of our families.
 School start times will always remain consistent in D60.
-However, we understand that some students may arrive tardy to due to the weather.
+However, we understand that some students may arrive tardy due to the weather.